“A well-managed factory is boring. Nothing exciting happens in it because the crises have been anticipated and have been converted into a routine.”

 Make your warehouse quiet and boring for improvement

 The goal here is to make the workplace boring by making everything predictable and easy to implement.
 Adequate training is still required to properly execute any plan and fully take advantage of what modern technology has to offer.

-Making the warehouse operations boring and predictable allows people to focus on the higher level of things such as increasing productivity and making the work environment a safer place for everyone.
-Also, this allows people to spot more opportunities and take advantage of them.
+Making warehouse operations boring and predictable allows people to focus on higher-level problem solving such as increasing productivity and making the work environment a safer place for everyone.
+This also allows people to spot more opportunities and take advantage of them.
 This is essential in a competitive industry and marketplace.

 You won’t find this mental framework of boredom and predictability in many management literature and business books.
 However, this is actually crucial in maintaining productivity and safety in the workplace.
 Without predictability, the whole structure and operations will be thrown into chaos.
 There will also be no improvement because there are no predictable scenarios to analyse in the first place (“What gets measured gets managed”).

 Once everything is predictable and boring, our mind will then start to focus on other things.
 After all, boredom makes us want to try new things and approaches.
 In addition, making everything routine can free our hands and minds to get busy with other tasks.
 The routine structure can also provide us with more opportunities for improvement because we can closely watch the flow and predict what will happen.
 Productivity, return on investment and safety will all be improved in the warehouse because of the clear structure you’ve built.